What is coconut aminos?

 An alternative to coconut aminos

 If you react badly to coconut, or like me, you just can’t find it locally and the cost of shipping is prohibitive (any readers know where to find it in Berlin?) you can try making your own alternate version.
 Here’s a recipe for a coconut aminos and soy sauce replacement from Melissa of the Clothes Make The Girl.
 If you make it let us know what you think.
-Otherwise, we don’t mind using some Tamari wheat free soy sauce every now and then, just make sure it says ‘Naturally Brewed’.
+Otherwise, I don’t mind using some Tamari wheat-free soy sauce every now and then, just make sure it says ‘Naturally Brewed’.